Tlingit: Language

 Two Tlingit speakers, recorded in the United States.

-The Tlingit people of Southeast Alaska and Western Canada speak the Tlingit language (Lingít /ath/), which is a branch of the Na-Dené language family.
-Lingít has a complex grammar and sound system and also uses certain phonemes unheard in almost any other language.
+The Tlingit people of Southeast Alaska and Western Canada speak the Tlingit language (Lingít /ath/), which forms an independent branch of the Na-Dené language family.
+Tlingit has a complex grammar and sound system and also uses several rare phonemes.

 Tlingit has an estimated 200 to 400 native speakers in the United States and 100 speakers in Canada.
-The speakers are bilingual or near-bilingual in English.
+The speakers are all bilingual or near-bilingual in English.
 Tribes, institutions, and linguists are expending extensive effort into revitalization programs in Southeast Alaska to revive and preserve the Tlingit language and its culture.
 Sealaska Heritage Institute, Goldbelt Heritage Institute and the University of Alaska Southeast have Tlingit language programs, and community classes are held in Klukwan and Angoon.